Hypertension a.k.a High Blood Pressure (高血压)

 In Singapore, over one in three people aged 18 to 741 has high blood pressure, while 232 people die from heart disease and stroke every day.

 While most people are aware of the severity of heart disease, few understand the link between high blood pressure and heart disease.
-If left untreated or not properly managed for a prolonged period, high blood pressure can cause damages to your body before any noticeable symptoms appears.
-Your heart could be at risk of significant damage long before you even realise it.
+If left untreated or suboptimally managed for a prolonged period, high blood pressure can cause lasting damage to your body before any noticeable symptoms appears, and has earned a reputation as the “silent killer”.

 What is Hypertension?
 Is It the Same as High Blood Pressure?